gferraz/resume/README.md

 - Developed an office suite product for Brazilian market composed of a text editor, 2D graphics and fonts editor, and presentation application with script editor, interprete and runtime.
 Used **C language** with Borland Graphics Interface library (BGI)
 - Developed a formula interpreter extension for OpenAccess Suite (from Software Products International) in **Pascal**.
+- Maintained a Payroll system, called Pagor, wirtten in **C language**, using Faircom B-tree database library

 ## Academic Education